Echo of Diana

 Echo of Diana is a 1963 British second feature ('B') film directed by Ernest Morris and starring Vincent Ball, Betty McDowall and Geoffrey Toone.
 It was written by Reginald Hearne and produced by John I. Phillips for Butcher's Film Service.

 A widow and two reporters accidentally uncover an international spy ring.

 Plot

 Joan Scott's husband Philip is killed in an air crash in Eastern Europe.
 She discovers a mysterious "in memoriam" notice has been placed in a newspaper and signed by someone called "Diana".
-When Joan enlists the help of reporters Clare Owen and Bill Vernon, their flats are raided, and they find themselves involved in an espionage adventure.
+When Joan enlists the help of reporters Pam Jennings and Bill Vernon, their flats are raided, and they find themselves involved in an espionage adventure.